After being called the N-word at school, this 12-year-old is taking a stand

 Tarrick Walker was playing basketball with friends when he heard a racial slur.

-The word rose up from a huddle of seventh-graders on a basketball court at Kings River-Hardwick School in Hanford.
+The word rose up from a huddle of seventh-graders on a basketball court at Kings River-Hardwick School in Hanford, California.

 “I walk in and say, ‘What’s happening?’ ” 12-year-old Tarrick recalled, “and then he told me to ‘Get out you dumb N-word.’
 And that really made me feel a little discouraged and it hurt my feelings.”